 The metrics that change with consistent Contour Light red light therapy are:

 Body fat percentage - Measurable using bioelectrical impedance scales, this can shift across a treatment course.
-A typical improvement is 0.5 to 2 percentage points across 8 to 12 sessions, though this varies based on lifestyle factors.
+A typical improvement is 0.5 to 2 percentage points across 8 to 16 sessions, depending on lifestyle factors.

-Visceral fat percentage - This is the metabolically active fat around internal organs.
+Visceral fat percentage - The metabolically active fat around internal organs.
 Some clients see improvement here; outcomes depend on individual metabolism and broader lifestyle support.

 Weight on the scale - This is where expectations often need resetting.
 Red light therapy preserves lean muscle mass while triggering fat cells to release their stored content.
 The scale may not move much, or at all, while circumference and body fat percentage are genuinely improving.
 The body is changing composition, not simply losing mass.